GDWR/DiscordArena/CONTRIBUTING.md

 ### Branch naming
 Branches should named prefixed with either `bug/`, `feature/` or `documentation/` \
 based on what they are made to accomplish.

+### Flake8
+A GitHub action has been setup to run pylint on the repo during the pull request stage.
+If this fails your pull request will not be accepted.

+This can be ran by using while in the root of the repo.

+`python3 -m flake8 src/api`